make-all/tuya-local/README.md

 ### Stage Three

-The final stage is to choose a name for the device in Home Assistant, and select which entities you want to enable.
-The options availble will depend on the capabilities of the device you selected in the previous step.
+The final stage is to choose a name for the device in Home Assistant.

-Usually you will want to accept the defaults at this step.
-Entities are selected by default, unless they are a deprecated alternative way of controlling the device (such as a climate entity for dehumidifiers as an alternative to humidifier and fan entities).
 If you have multiple devices of the same type, you may want to change the name to make it easier to distinguish them.

+Besides the name, usually you will want to accept the defaults at this step, as any checkboxes are for backwards compatibility deprecated entities that will be removed in future, alternatives should be available.

 #### name